 When does the sports camps registration start?

-As of January 4th, you can register your child in a Gee-Gees Sports Camp online.
+You can register your child in a Gee-Gees Sports Camp online.
 You can also fill out the registration form and send it by fax to 613-562-5151 or by mail to the address below.

 Montpetit Hall, room 102

 125, University Private

 The hours of operations are from 10:00 am to 4:00 pm, Monday to Friday.
 Registration forms are also available on site.